PLANCK234/SMT/markdown_practice.md

 I love you.
 I thinik I'll use it to format all of my documents from now on.

+I love you.
+I thinik I'll use it to format all of my documents from now on.

 I really like using Markdown.<br>
 I find that our university support us to start doing our research at anytime.